atimmer/website-feed-generator/docs/overview.md

 - `convex/`: Convex schema, functions, and backend utilities.
 - `setup.mjs`: local bootstrap script for environment/config prep.

+Website settings include an optional "custom instructions" field that is stored per site and appended to the scraping prompt.

 ## Dev flow

 - `pnpm dev` runs both the frontend and Convex dev server.